Legal December 08, 2025 11 min read 2416 views

 UK courtroom imagery symbolising Section 21 case law on gas safety certificate disputes.

-Court decisions such as Caridon v Shooltz and Trecarrell House v Rouncefield shape how Section 21 interacts with gas safety compliance.
+Court decisions such as Caridon v Shooltz and Trecarrell House v Rouncefield shape how gas safety issues affect transitional Section 21 cases.

 1. Caridon v Shooltz (2018) – very strict interpretation